-We have reviewed the accompanying condensed consolidated balance sheet of Wyndham Hotels & Resorts, Inc. and subsidiaries (the "Company") as of March 31, 2025, the related condensed consolidated statements of income, comprehensive income, cash flows and equity for the three-month periods ended March 31, 2025 and 2024, and the related notes (collectively referred to as the "interim financial statements").
+We have reviewed the accompanying condensed consolidated balance sheet of Wyndham Hotels & Resorts, Inc. and subsidiaries (the "Company") as of June 30, 2025, the related condensed consolidated statements of income, comprehensive income and equity for the three-month and six-month periods ended June 30, 2025 and 2024, and of cash flows for the six-month periods ended June 30, 2025 and 2024 and the related notes (collectively referred to as the "interim financial statements").
 Based on our reviews, we are not aware of any material modifications that should be made to the accompanying interim financial statements for them to be in conformity with accounting principles generally accepted in the United States of America.